-HRESULT get_ty }; peCode([out] ICORBA_TypeCode tc); Description maps to the ICORBA_Any COM interface.
-You can use type of an any, and to get or set its value.
-Methods The methods for the Id CORBA_Any interface are: get_value() This returns the value of a CORBA any that can be contained by a VARIANT (that is, if the value of the any is a simple type or an interface pointer). put_value() This sets the value of a CORBA any that can be contained by a VARIANT (that is, if the value of the any is a simple type or an interface pointer). get_CORBAAnyData() This returns the value of a CORBA any that cannot be contained by a VARIANT (that is, if the value of the any is a complex type, such as a struct or union). put_CORBAAnyData() This sets the value of a CORBA any that cannot be contained by a VARIANT (that is, if the value of the any is a complex type, such as a struct or union). get_typeCode() This returns the type of the any.
-UUID {74105f50-3c68-11cf -9588-aa0004004a09} Notes COM/CORBA-compliar nt.
+HRESULT get_ty }; peCode([out] ICORBA_TypeCode tc); Description The OMG IDL any type maps to the ICORBA_Any COM interface.
+You can use ICORBA_Any to get the type of an any, and to get or set its value.
+Methods The methods for the ICORBA_Any interface are: get_value() This returns the value of a CORBA any that can be contained by a VARIANT (that is, if the value of the any is a simple type or an interface pointer). put_value() This sets the value of a CORBA any that can be contained by a VARIANT (that is, if the value of the any is a simple type or an interface pointer). get_CORBAAnyData() This returns the value of a CORBA any that cannot be contained by a VARIANT (that is, if the value of the any is a complex type, such as a struct or union). put_CORBAAnyData() This sets the value of a CORBA any that cannot be contained by a VARIANT (that is, if the value of the any is a complex type, such as a struct or union). get_typeCode() This returns the type of the any.
+UUID {74105f50-3c68-11cf-9588-aa0004004a09} Notes COM/CORBA-compliant.